tarikhamilton/equal-height-columns/README.md

 equal-height-columns
 ====================

 Make any class have the same height as the tallest one in the group in pure vanilla JavaScript.
 Great for Bootstrap.
+Check out a live example on my personal site, [tarikhamilton.com](http://tarikhamilton.com).
+Resize the columns to see it debounced.

 ```
 var columns = document.getElementsByClassName('col-sm-3');